 Minnesota Wild Berries

 Berry picking - on blueberry hills and raspberry patches around the state - is a great summer treat in Minnesota.
-Both blueberries and raspberries tend to come into season in July (there's global warming for you - I remember August being the time when I was a kid).
+Both blueberries and raspberries tend to come into season in July (there's global warming for you).
 Find wonderful ways to use your haul with this Guide to Blueberries and these Berry Recipes.

 11 of 12